telerik/report-server-docs/implementer-guide/setup/how-to-use-azure-ad-to-login-to-trs.md

 ![Azure AD - Login Error](../../images/report-server-images/HowToLoginUsingADFS/AAD-setup-login_error.png)

 This typically occurs because the Report Server user's username doesn't match the `User Principal Name` in Active Directory.
-See [Report Server Users](#report-server-users) section above for guidance.
+See [Report Server Users](#report-server-users) section above for setup guidance.

 You will also want to confirm that the Azure AD Enterprise Application has given those users (or group) access permissions.
 This can be found on the Enterprise Application's **Users and Groups** blade:

 ![Azure AD - User and Group Access](../../images/report-server-images/HowToLoginUsingADFS/AAD-setup-ensure_user_or_group_access_to_AD_app.png)

 ## Conclusion